Motel 6: Services

-Motel 6 locations offer guests free basic wireless internet access, and some locations offer an upgrade to premium wireless internet access with the charge not exceeding $4.99.

-Studio 6 (extended stay)

-Since 1999, Motel 6 operates Studio 6, a chain of extended-stay hotels that offers more amenities than a standard Motel 6 location, while also offering weekly and monthly rates.
-Studio 6 provides an expanded kitchenette area, including a full-sized refrigerator, coffeemaker, toaster, microwave oven, electric cooktop and a set of dishes/utensils, in all its rooms.
-Studio 6 allows pets with certain restrictions.
-Studio 6 hotels are located in 15 U.S. states and Canada.
-Its competitors include Extended Stay Hotels, and Choice Hotels' Suburban Extended Stay Hotels.
-Some Studio 6 locations have been converted from other brands, such as Homestead Studio Suites.

-Room renovations

 In March 2008, Motel 6 began a system-wide renovation program called the "Phoenix Project" to update the look and amenities of all bedrooms.
 Before the remodel, most rooms had colorful road-trip inspired bed covers, carpeted floors, shower curtains, CRT televisions and beige furnishings.
 Stained carpets and dirty shower curtains were a common complaint on online customer reviews.
 The remodel was designed with an eye towards not only modernizing rooms but keeping room rates low for years to come.
 Designers accomplished this by making the rooms more energy efficient, easy to clean, and easier to keep clean in the long term (keeping housekeeping and maintenance costs low).

-The remodel earned Motel 6 Travel & Leisure magazine's 2010 design award for Best Large Hotel.

-Advertising campaign
+Advertising

 Beginning in 1986, Motel 6 has advertised through radio commercials featuring the voice of writer and National Public Radio commentator Tom Bodett, with the tagline "We'll leave the light on for you."
 The ads were created by Dallas advertising agency The Richards Group.
 They feature a tune composed by Tom Faulkner, performed by him on guitar and Milo Deering on fiddle.
 The first spots were conceived and written by David Fowler.
 In 1996, the ads won a Clio Award.
 The campaign itself has won numerous national and international awards and was selected by Advertising Age magazine as one of the Top 100 Advertising Campaigns of the Twentieth Century.